EXPLORE CORE FEATURES

 Extensive data upload support

-Parse existing HTML content to create request body and parameters for testing website forms
+Parse existing HTML content to create request body

 If you have to test particular website with various options of input data, you can build request body from an existing HTML content obtained from URL or disk file.
 HttpMaster will detect all HTML input elements inside FORM tags and will display them in the list where you will be able to include them in the request body.
 For all HTML elements with multiple options (for example, radio buttons or SELECT elements), HttpMaster will obtain all possible values from HTML content and will enable you to automatically create multi-value parameter with obtained data values.